Anel Abdykarimova

 Co-Director

-Pietro Battiston is an assistant professor of Economics at University of Parma, Italy.
-His main research interests are experimental economics, economic networks analysis and tax compliance.
-Previously, Pietro was a researcher at University of Milan Bicocca, where he obtained his PhD in Economics in 2014, and at Sant’Anna School of Advanced Studies (Pisa).
-His research has been published on the Scandinavian Journal of Economics and on the Journal of Economic Behavior & Organization, among others.
-Pietro is also a passionate Python programmer, an Open Source enthusiast, and a core developer of pandas, the reference Python library for data manipulation.
+Economics and on the Journal of Economic Behaviour & Organisation, among others.
+Pietro is also a passionate Python programmer, an Open Source enthusiast, and a former core developer of pandas, the reference Python library for data manipulation.
 See https://pietrobattiston.it for more info.

 Lorán Chollete